 A headache usually follows a head injury and may last for months or years following even the mildest brain injury.
 The CDC says that approximately 1.6 to 3.8 million recreation and sports-related concussions happen in the USA each year.
 Sometimes athletes do not get the proper medical attention.
 Other times, the brain injury and complications that follow go undiagnosed.
 This is where post-traumatic migraines arise.

-As many as 90 percent of athletes with sports-related concussions report having headaches occur after initially being injured.
-However, many athletes downplay the intensity of their symptoms, leading to the headache not being evaluated.
-In addition, the term headache is a blanket term used to describe a common condition that almost everyone experiences.
+As many as 90 percent of athletes with sports-related concussions report having headaches occur after injury.
+However, many athletes downplay the intensity of their symptoms, leading to lack of evaluation for their headaches.
+In addition, the term headache is a blanket term describing a common condition that almost everyone experiences.
 However, post-traumatic migraines are not widely discussed among athletes.
 It is a serious condition that should be given more consideration.

 According to the International Headache Society, PTH (post-traumatic headache) is a headache or migraine that comes on within seven days of trauma or injury.
 It is a side effect of a traumatic brain injury (TBI) caused by any number of things, such as vehicle accidents, a collision while playing sports, altercations, falling, or accidentally hitting your head.
 The migraine may be a result of inflammation, injury to the neck, or activation of the trigeminal nerve (the largest nerve in the head).